zeid-hub/python-p4-v2-one-many-relationships/README.md

 will establish a bidirectional relationship between two models (one-to-many and many-to-one) by making the following updates:

-1. Add a foreign key column to the model on the "many" side to store the one-to-many relationship.
+1. Add a foreign key column to the model on the "many" or "belongs to" side to store the one-to-many relationship.
 2. Add a relationship to the model on the "one" side to reference a list of associated objects from the "many" side.
 3. Add a reciprocal relationship to the model on the "many" side and connect